opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Installation

-The operator can be easily installed using Helm:
+The Operator can be easily installed using Helm:

 1. Add the helm repo: `helm repo add opensearch-operator https://opster.github.io/opensearch-k8s-operator-chart/`
-2. Install the operator: `helm install opensearch-operator opensearch-operator/opensearch-operator`
+2. Install the Operator: `helm install opensearch-operator opensearch-operator/opensearch-operator`

 Follow the instructions in this video to install the Operator: